zellerlab/ZellerLab.github.io/team/_posts/2019-10-01-baghai-arassi-maral.md

 ---
 layout: member
 title: Maral Baghai Arassi
-position: Clinical Scientist
+position: Clinician Scientist
 handle: [mbaghai]
 science_names: [Baghai Arassi M]
-image: baghai-arassi-maral.jpg
+image:
 alumni: false

 # social
 email: maral.baghai@embl.de
+github: []
+osf: []
+figshare: []
+publons:
 orcid: 0000-0002-8957-7767
 researchgate: Maral-Baghai-Arassi
 scholar: 2V5P3WlohpkC
+site: []
+twitter: []

 ---
-Maral Baghai Arassi, MD, is a pediatric nephrology fellow at the University Children’s Hospital in Heidelberg, Germany since October 2017, and a research fellow at the European Molecular Biology Laboratory (EMBL) in Heidelberg since October 2019.
-A graduate of Freiburg University School of Medicine in 2017, her research is dedicated to understanding the gut microbiome's influence in kidney transplantation using both reductionistic experimental studies and extensive clinical trials.
-She focuses on the interactions between immunosuppressive drugs and gut bacteria, aiming to personalize immunosuppressive therapy to reduce post-transplant complications.
+Maral Baghai Arassi, MD, joined the group as a clinician scientist in October 2019.
+A graduate of the University of Freiburg Faculty of Medicine, she completed her paediatric residency in November 2023 and is currently a fellow in paediatric nephrology at the University Children’s Hospital in Heidelberg.
+Her research is dedicated to understanding how the gut microbiome influences kidney transplantation using both reductionistic experimental studies and extensive clinical trials.
+She focuses on the interactions between immunosuppressive drugs and gut bacteria, aiming to personalise immunosuppressive therapy to reduce post-transplant complications.
+Collapse